MikeyBurkman/varanus/README.md

 ## Log Levels
 Just like other logging frameworks like Bunyan, Winston, etc, Varanus supports log levels.
 These are used primarily to control how much is logged in various environments.
 For instance, during testing, it's probably worthwhile monitoring just about everything.
 However, in production, it may be wiser to only monitor key functions, in order to cut down on overhead spent logging.

 When a log level is set, monitors set below that level will be ignored.
 For instance, if Varnus is set to level `debug`, then all logs from functions monitored at the `trace` level will be thrown away.
-There will still be a slight overhead when calling `trace` functions, but it will be considerably less than if `trace` was enabled.
+There will still be a slight overhead when calling `trace` functions, but it will be considerably less than if `trace` were enabled.

 Unlike textual logging frameworks, there are no `warn`, `error`, or `fatal` log levels.